The Quadrantid meteor shower will peak on 3-4 January 2024.

 What is the Quadrantid meteor shower?

-The Quadrantid meteor shower is among the strongest and most consistent meteor showers, and could reach a maximum rate of 120 meteors per hour on a clear night.
+The Quadrantid meteor shower is among the strongest and most consistent meteor showers of the year, with a maximum rate of 110 meteors per hour on a clear night.

 Meteors are pieces of debris which enter our planet’s atmosphere at speeds of up to 70 kilometres per second, vaporising and causing the streaks of light we call meteors.

-The Quadrantids is known for its sharp peak of a few hours and the meteors appear to radiate from the constellation Boötes, near the Big Dipper.
-In 2004 astronomer Peter Jenniskens concluded that the parent body of the Quadrantids could be the minor planet 2003 EH1.
+The Quadrantids are known for their sharp peak which lasts a few hours.
+The meteors appear to radiate from the constellation Boötes, near the Big Dipper.
+In 2004 astronomer Peter Jenniskens suggested that the parent body of the Quadrantids could be the minor planet 2003 EH1.

 Find out the difference between an asteroid, a comet, a meteor, and a meteorite.